The master’s degree in Teaching, Learning and Leadership with an option in Special

 held by only 2 percent of individuals working in higher education.
 She is active in

 two grant-funded projects, including Project Aware and Project Engage.
+She was also featured in this episode of Straight Talk About Research.

 Dr. Penny Cantleywas the lead writer on ME!, a curriculum developed to help educators teach transition skills to students with